NYUCCL/psiTurk/doc/index.md

 - Counterbalancing conditions
 - Incrementally saving data to databases
 - Simplifying the process of soliciting and approving work on crowdworking sites
-- Designing experiments in Python code so that very light-weight Javascript can just display them

 `psiturk` is used in research fields ranging from cognitive science, psychology, neuroscience, bioinformatics, marketing, computer security, user interface testing, computer science, and machine learning in both academia and industry.